 The LGPS is a defined benefit statutory scheme administered in accordance with the Local Government Pension Scheme Regulations 2013 and currently provides benefits based on career average revalued earnings.
 Full details of the benefits being valued are as set out in the Regulations as amended and summarised on the LGPS website and the Fund's membership booklet.
 There are currently uncertainties in relation to LGPS benefits due to the McCloud and Sargeant judgement and the 2016 cost cap process.
 Currently, each member contributes a proportion of their salary to the scheme, between 5.5% to 12.5% per annum depending on their rate of pay.
-LPPA, as the employing body, also contributes to the scheme as determined by each Fund's respective Fund Actuary on the employee's behalf, currently at 12.0% and 14.9% of salary p.a.
-The liabilities of the LGPS attributable to the Company are included in the Statement of Financial Position.
+LPPA, as the employing body, also contributes to the scheme as determined by each Fund's respective Fund Actuary on the employee's behalf, currently at 13.4% and 15.4% of salary p.a.
+The liabilities of the LGPS attributable to the Company are included in the Statement of Financial Position and are in line with the most recent comprehensive actuarial valuation carried out by the Fund's independent actuaries as at 31 March 2022...